mdfaizan0/youtube-clone/README.md

 ### ✅ Final Step: Test the App

 Visit http://localhost:5173 in your browser.
 Ensure both frontend and backend are running simultaneously for full functionality.

+#### ⚠️ Known Issues

+- **Unable to upload video in live link**: Issue in with the package `get-video-duration`, as it uses `ffprobe` to get the actual video duration, in the process in uses high RAM usage and unfortunately, with Render's free tier only a limited RAM is allotted, which seems to be not enough for `ffprobe`, hence, looking for a solution based in frontend with the `<video>` tag instead.

 > This project is built for academic and learning purposes only.